-(5) On August 26, 2008, the Registrant issued a warrant to purchase an aggregate of 21,000 shares of the Registrant's common stock at an exercise price of \$1.95 per share to a former optionee whose option granted in 2005 was later cancelled by the board of directors.
-The warrant may be exercised at any time prior to its termination date of April 1, 2015.

-(6) On September 22, 2008, the Registrant issued a warrant to purchase 150,000 shares of the Registrant's common stock at a price of \$7.47 per share in connection with an asset purchase agreement.
-The warrant may be exercised in connection with the Registrant's initial public offering of securities pursuant to an effective registration statement on Form S-1 and prior to its termination date of September 22, 2011.

-(7) On October 23, 2008, the Registrant issued a warrant to purchase 120,000 shares of the Registrant's common stock at a price of \$7.47 per share in connection with an asset purchase agreement.
-The warrant may be exercised in connection with the Registrant's initial public offering of securities pursuant to an effective registration statement on Form S-1 and prior to its termination date of October 23, 2011.
+- (5) On August 26, 2008, the Registrant issued a warrant to purchase an aggregate of 21,000 shares of the Registrant's common stock at an exercise price of \$1.95 per share to a former optionee whose option granted in 2005 was later cancelled by the board of directors.
+The warrant may be exercised at any time prior to its termination date of April 1, 2015. - (6) On September 22, 2008, the Registrant issued a warrant to purchase 150,000 shares of the Registrant's common stock at a price of \$7.47 per share in connection with an asset purchase agreement.
+The warrant may be exercised after the Registrant has an initial public offering of securities pursuant to an effective registration statement on Form S-1 and prior to its termination date of September 22, 2011. - (7) On October 23, 2008, the Registrant issued a warrant to purchase 120,000 shares of the Registrant's common stock at a price of \$7.47 per share in connection with an asset purchase agreement.
+The warrant may be exercised after the Registrant has an initial public offering of securities pursuant to an effective registration statement on Form S-1 and prior to its termination date of October 23, 2011.